mohamedelbalooty/Taskaia_Privacy_Policy/README.md

 # Security

-I appreciate your trust in using this app, I want you to know that I am using only current location information to detect qibla direction and prayer times and do not using any other personal information of you.
+I appreciate your trust in using this app, I want you to know that I do not using any personal information of you.
 But remember that no method of transmission over the Internet or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 # Links to Other Sites